The Green Papers: 2026 General Election

 Candidate Democratic Governor Joshua D. "Josh" Shapiro

-Candidate Republican Treasurer Stacy L. Garrity
+Candidate Republican Treasurer Stacy Lorraine Garrity

 Candidate Libertarian Ken Krawchuk